bilalkabas/PPO-based-Autonomous-Navigation-for-Quadcopters/README.md

 ```

 ## How to run the pretrained model?
 Make sure you followed the instructions above to setup the environment.
+To speed up the training, the simulation runs at 20x speed.
+You may consider to change the `"ClockSpeed"` parameter in `settings.json` to 1.

 #️⃣ **1.
 Download the test environment**